extratone/bigblue/notes/Eugen Rochko Interview Transcript.md

 So the last feature that I hear a lot of complaining about about Twitter that's not addressed is editable.
 Toots.
 Is that like a possibility?

-Happen that one happened.
+That won't happen.
 There's actually a good reason why they don't do that.
-It's for the very simple reason that you could make it to about one thing.
-Make lots of people favorited.
+It's for the very simple reason that you could make a Toot about one thing, have lots of people favorite share it, link it from other places, and then suddenly it says "heil Hitler," or whatever.

 And share it.